jraiskin/Automated_categorization_medication/log_progress_lab.md

 Todo:
     - Continue scraping procedure on compendium (step 6k).
     - Work on scraping from wikipedia.de.
- as well    - After getting the scraped data, run the Jaccard sim procedure again, with the enhanced data
-        (using both prescriptions and active agents).
+    - After getting the scraped data, run the Jaccard sim procedure again, with the enhanced data (using both prescriptions and active agents).
     - Send Patrick a CSV file to assess the procedure's accuracy at different similarity thresholds.
         Sample more at lower similarity thresholds.